rahulnedunuri/cse15l-lab-reports/lab-report-5-week-9.md

 ## **Hello!
 In this lab report we will discuss a bash file that can be used to test student submissions of a ListExamples.java file**

+- **First, we will take a look at the grade.sh bash script that we will use to score student submissions...**

 ```
 #grade.sh file used to grade student submissions